 Let’s explore the four oils – Clary Sage, Geranium, Jasmine, and Rose – that are most frequently used for feminine issues.
-Each oil is linked to my favorite essential oils seller – Rocky Mountain Oils — should you need to purchase it.
+Each oil is linked to my favorite essential oils seller – Plant Therapy — should you need to purchase it.
 If you have a favorite seller already, certainly purchase from them.

 Clary Sage – with its herbaceous, earthy and floral aroma – is a superstar where women’s health is concerned.
 It can be used across the female lifespan for menstruation, childbirth and menopause.
 During menstruation, it can help relieve pain and spasms in the uterus.
 It also can promote menstruation when needed.
 Additionally, it is frequently used for respiratory, digestive and emotional issues, as well as an aphrodisiac.